Here's what's in the bipartisan infrastructure bill – KION546

 RELATED: Here’s how Biden’s infrastructure plan would impact key areas of American life

-Here’s what we know so far about the latest version of the agreement, according to the CBO report, the bill text released Sunday, as well as a fact sheet provided by the White House and a 57-page summary released last week.
+Here’s what we know so far about the latest version of the agreement, according to the CBO report, an updated fact sheet provided by the White House, as well as the bill text and 57-page summary released last week.

 Funding for roads and bridges

-Note: This story has been updated Tuesday with the Senate’s passage of the bill.